Abu Nasr al-Jawhari: Life

 He was born in the city of Farab (Otrar) in Transoxiana (in today's southern Kazakhstan).
-He began his studies of the Arabic language in Farab, then studied in Baghdad, continuing among the Arabs of the Hejaz, then moving to northern Khurāsān, first to Damghan before settling finally at Nishapur).
-It was here he met his death in a failed attempt at flight from the roof of a mosque, possibly due to delusions of being a bird.
+He began his studies of the Arabic language in Farab, then studied in Baghdad, continuing among the Arabs of the Hejaz, then moving to northern Khurāsān, first to Damghan before settling finally at Nishapur.
+It was here that he met his death in a failed attempt at flight from the roof of a mosque, possibly due to delusions of being a bird.